gbv/daia/daia.md

   and <http://purl.org/ontology/daia/expected>
   moved to <http://purl.org/ontology/ssso#delay>

-Moved to a Holdings ontology, not defined yet
+Maybe to be moved to a **Holdings ontology** (not defined yet)

+* daia:exemplar, daia:exemplarOf
-* daia:exemplar, daia:exemplarOf, daia:narrowerExemplar, daia:broaderExemplar ...
+* daia:narrowerExemplar, daia:broaderExemplar, daia:narrowerExemplarOf, daia:broaderExemplarOf
-  and daia:holds, daia:heldBy, daia:label
+* daia:holds, daia:heldBy,
+* daia:label

+Nur sure about:

-* not sure about daia:collectedBy, daia:inCollection (?) to connect holding institution/agent
+* daia:collectedBy, daia:inCollection (?) to connect holding institution/agent
   and abstract document which holding is exemplar of.

-Moved to another, existing ontology

-* daia:Storage to be replaced by dct:Location, geo:SpatialThing or similar (?)
+* daia:Storage maybe to be replaced by dct:Location, geo:SpatialThing or similar (?)

-The remaining DAIA/RDF classes may be the core of DAIA ontology or moved to DSO (?):
+The remaining DAIA/RDF classes and properties may be the **core of DAIA ontology** (or moved to another ontology, such as DSO?):

 * daia:perform
 * daia:availableOf, daia:availableFor ...